fisherstevenk/kyberJCE/README.md

 Kyber has three different parameter sets: 512, 768, and 1024.
 Kyber-512 aims at security roughly equivalent to AES-128, Kyber-768 aims at security roughly equivalent to AES-192, and Kyber-1024 aims at security roughly equivalent to AES-256.

 ## Loading the Kyber JCE
-Because the JAR isn't signed, it will not run with the Oracle JDK.
-You can run this with OpenJDK.
+**Because the JAR isn't signed, you cannot import it into the Oracle JDK.**  You can however import this into OpenJDK.
 You will need to add these two lines to your program:

 ```bash
 Security.setProperty("crypto.policy", "unlimited");